unbxd/search-JS-library/docs_new/gettingStarted/IntegrateWithYourSite.md

 ---
 layout: default
-title: Mandatory config changes
+title: Integrate with your site
 nav_order: 2
 has_children: true
 permalink: docs_new/gettingStarted
 ---

-# Mandatory Config Changes
+# Integrate with your site
 {: .fs-9 .no_toc }

 ---